TSummersLab/libMultiRobotPlanning/README.md

 ```

 # MAPF Demo
-`demo` directory contains some demo code targeting the TurtleBot platform.
+The `demo` directory contains some demo code targeting the TurtleBot platform.
 To run the demo, follow these steps.
 1. Build the `libMultiRobotPlanning` package as described above.
 2. (Optional) Add a scenario by creating a folder in `demo/scenarios` and add the `agents.txt` and `env.txt` files.